Music from the Unrealized Film Script: Dusk at Cubist Castle: Composition

-Dusk at Cubist Caslte focuses on surrealist imagery, in particular dreams.
+Dusk at Cubist Castle focuses on surrealist imagery, in particular dreams.
 Hart described the album as "dream music for your mind."
 Thompson identifies the opening song "The Opera House" as an example of lyrical surrealism, as it mentions going to the movie theater to simply watch the actors move their mouths.
-Other topics include defining a dream that features model headshots of Gertrude Stein and a cosmonaut who is too transfixed on the thoughts in his mind to speak.
-Many of the lyrics found throughout Dusk at Cubist Caslte are sincere and happy, which Stereogum noted was different from the prevailing ethos of 1990s indie music, which focused on disillusionment and irony.
+Other topics found throughout the album include a dream that features model headshots of Gertrude Stein, and a cosmonaut who is too transfixed on the thoughts in his mind to speak.
+Many of the lyrics found throughout Dusk at Cubist Castle are sincere and happy, which Stereogum noted was different from the prevailing ethos of 1990s indie music, which focused on disillusionment and irony.
 In a 1997 interview, Doss said he wanted the Olivia Tremor Control's music to instill a sense of "mystery or happiness" in listeners.
 "I'm sending out a positive message, because the world needs it ...
 We're reaching for something that's hard to explain."